Courthouse in Malaysia

 Freedom of Expression

-While the Constitution guarantees freedom of speech, laws such as the Sedition Act and the Communications and Multimedia Act limit criticism of the monarchy and religion.
+Although the Constitution guarantees freedom of speech, laws such as the Sedition Act and the Communications and Multimedia Act restrict criticism of the monarchy and religion.

 Source: Amnesty International →